clojit/clojit-c/Bytecode Spec.md

     ISEQ	dst var var	    A = B == C
     ISNEQ	dst var var	    A = B ≠ C

 Executes the operation on the numbers B and C.
+For the math ops: If one of the operands is a float, the result is of type float.
+If both operands are longs, the result is of type long.

+For the comparision ops: If the operands are not of the same type, the other value is converted to float for comparison.
+Equals is only true if both operands have the same type.

 ## Function Calls